Cocofeat/Cocofeat.github.io/_pages/about.md

 # 🔥 News
+- [08/2025] My first key paper "Uncertainty-aware Medical Diagnostic Phrase Identification and Grounding" was accepted by **IEEE TPAMI**.
+Codes and camera-ready paper are coming soon.
+Thanks all my Collaborators ! ! !
 - [06/2025] One correspondence paer accepted by **Nature Medicine**, Congrats to the Whole Global RETFound team ! ! !
 - [06/2025] One paer accepted by **ICCV 2025**: "GEMeX: A Large-Scale, Groundable, and Explainable Medical VQA Benchmark for Chest X-ray Diagnosis"[[Paper]](https://arxiv.org/pdf/2406.09317)[[Link]](https://www.med-vqa.com/GEMeX/), Congrats to Bo ! !
 - [06/2025] two paers accepted by **MICCAI 2025**: "Vision-Amplified Semantic Entropy for Hallucination Detection in Medical Visual Question Answering"[[Paper]](https://arxiv.org/pdf/2406.09317) and "RIFNet: Bridging Modalities for Accurate and Detailed Ocular Disease Analysis", Congrats to Zehui and Qingshan ! !